- MSc Structural Integrity (Asset Reliability Management)

-4.1 Scholarships are awarded for the September entry of the academic year 2021/22 and cannot be deferred to later months or years of entry.
+4.1 Scholarships are awarded for the September entry of the upcoming academic year and cannot be deferred to later months or years of entry.
 Course applicants who intend to defer their studies will lose any award they have been made and must re-apply for a scholarship in the year they will begin their studies.

 4.2 Scholarship awardees will be responsible for paying the remainder of their tuition fees after the scholarship contribution is deducted from the total fees for the academic year.

 4.3 The scholarship does not replace the deposit of £3,000.
 All scholarship winners will need to pay the £3,000 deposit for their course in order to receive an unconditional offer and a Confirmation of Acceptance of Studies (CAS).
 The amount of their scholarship will be deducted from the remaining fees.
 This applies to overseas fee paying students only.

 4.4 The fee waiver will only be applied provided the student is fully enrolled at the University on the MSc Structural Integrity (Asset Reliability Management), MSc Oil and Gas Engineering or Lightweight Structures and Impact Engineering programmes, which includes having had their qualifications and other documentation verified and checked, and then completing the University enrolment procedures.
 This includes holding the correct visa to study, if appropriate.